Mullebrouck/Kaatje-Mullebrouck/html_elements.md

 # HTML Elements

-**Section**
+- Section
+- Header
+- Footer
+- Aside
+- Nav
+- Article
+- Main
+- Figure/Figcaption
+- Time

+##Section

-if all content is related to each other, you can put it in a section instead of div:
+if all content is related to each other, you can put it in a section instead of div: Like a chapter or topic.

+- header, footer, section, article, aside, figure, div, ...

 Instead of:
 ```html